-Who May Sue for Wrongful Death in New York
+Don’t Wait to File a Wrongful Death Claim in New York

-- A spouse and children: then the spouse and children may collect compensation
+- A spouse and children: The spouse and children may collect compensation.

-- A spouse but no children: then the spouse may collect compensation
+- A spouse but no children: The spouse may collect compensation.

-- No spouse and no children: then the parents may collect compensation
+- No spouse and no children: The parents may collect compensation.

-- No spouse, children, or parents: then the deceased’s siblings may collect compensation
+- No spouse, children, or parents: The deceased’s siblings may collect compensation.

-- No spouse, children, parents, or siblings: then the grandparents may collect compensation
+- No spouse, children, parents, or siblings: The grandparents may collect compensation.

-Whether your loved one passed away in a motor vehicle crash, a construction accident, or another type of accident, if another party’s negligence was the cause, they may owe you compensation in a wrongful death lawsuit.
+Whether your loved one passed away in a motor vehicle crash or a construction accident, if another party’s negligence was the cause, the defendant may owe you compensation.
+You may be able to collect compensation from the following damages in a wrongful death lawsuit: